acm-ndsu/Byte-le-2025/docs/_build/html/_sources/game_logic.rst

 .. role:: purple
 .. role:: gold

-The mechanics of this game are similar to many RPGs, but this is still unique in how some things are handled.
+The mechanics of this game are similar to many RPGs, but they are still unique in how some things are handled.
 Here is how the game logic works for this game.